fumin/paxuby/README.md

 ## Introduction
 The Paxos algorithm is a cornerstone in building *distributed*, *fault-tolerant* storage systems.
+Notable real world applications include [Chubby](http://www.read.seas.harvard.edu/~kohler/class/08w-dsi/chandra07paxos.pdf), Google's lock managing system that serves the Google Filesystem(GFS) and [Gaios](http://static.usenix.org/event/nsdi11/tech/full_papers/Bolosky.pdf), Microsoft's replicated datastore.
 Regardless of its backend, under the assumption that only *less than half* of a system's instances may encouter failures, Paxos guarantees that:
 * service continues to be available without performance compromises
 * data remains consistent at every single moment (compare [Eventual consistency](http://en.wikipedia.org/wiki/Eventual_consistency))

-Besides the above guarantess, this particular implementation aims at:
+Besides the above guarantess, this particular implementation aims at providing:
-* providing a convenient interface to add Paxos support for arbitrary backends, possibly Postgresql, Mysql, Redis, etc. (a feature that is theoretically given but less seen in actually implementations)
+* a convenient interface to add Paxos support for arbitrary backends, possibly a SQL database or Redis etc. (a feature that is theoretically given but less seen in actually implementations)
-* easier maintenance by being written in a high level language, while sustaining sufficient performance (median < 10ms, 90% < 15ms, 99% < 20ms)
+* easier maintenance and perhaps higher educational value by being written in a high level language Ruby, while sustaining as much performance as possible (please see the performance section below)

 ## Usage
 Assuming you are using the default key-value backend,